sankaku-deltalab/pojopoly/README.md

 console.log(Listable.list(aryObj)); // [1, 2, 3]
 ```

-## When pojopoly is useful
+## When to Use Pojopoly

-- When you have state but it contains only JSON-serializable objects, and these objects need polymorphism (e.g. [Redux](https://redux.js.org)).
+- You need polymorphism for state object that contain only JSON-serializable data, such as those used in [Redux](https://redux.js.org).
-- When you are using POJO objects and you want to define functions with the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).
+- You want to define functions with the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) while working with POJO objects.

 ## Example & Usage